Azure/AppService/_posts/2026-04-06-quickdeploy.md

 ![Runtime logs]({{site.baseurl}}/media/2026/04/quickdeploy-4.jpg)

-This experience is designed for developers who are new to App Service and want a straightforward way to get your code running.
+This experience is ideal if you're getting started with Azure App Service and want the quickest path from code to a running app.
 For production workloads and teams with established release processes, you’ll typically continue using an automated CI/CD pipeline (for example, GitHub Actions or Azure DevOps) for repeatable deployments.

 We’re continuing to improve the developer experience on App Service for Linux.
 Give it a try and let us know what you think.